 - 10.5.
 A local plan shall be required to support applications for industrial development (see Policy 265.1).
-The local plan shall: - ensure that the type of uses for the industrial area are consistent with those identified in policies 10.3 and 10.4; - b) where necessary, provide a strategy to mitigate offsite impacts; - c) address the policies of this Plan regarding the Business-Residential Interface and Agricultural Interface, where required; - d) address the County's Commercial, Office and Industrial Design Guidelines and document how the local plan meets those guidelines; and - e) provide for high quality development through landscaping, lot, and building design; and - f) evaluate options for regional transit services to the Plan area, and where feasible, incorporate design elements to accommodate future transit service.
+The local plan shall: - ensure that the type of uses for the industrial area are consistent with those identified in policies a) - where necessary, provide a strategy to mitigate offsite impacts; b) - address the policies of this Plan regarding the Business-Residential Interface and Agricultural c) Interface, where required; - address the County's Commercial, Office and Industrial Design Guidelines and document how d) the local plan meets those guidelines; and - e) provide for high quality development through landscaping, lot, and building design; and - f) evaluate options for regional transit services to the Plan area, and where feasible, incorporate design elements to accommodate future transit service.